kevin-chen452/RecipeManager/README.md

 - As a user, I want to be able to save my current recipes to file
 - As a user, i want to be able to optionally load my recipes from file when starting the program

+#Instructions for Grader

+- You can generate the first required event (add recipe) by clicking on "Add recipes", then typing a recipe name and hitting the "Enter" key, or pressing the "Add" button
+- You can generate the second required event (remove recipe) by clicking on "Manage recipes" when you have at least one recipe in the system, and then clicking on a recipe in the list and pressing the "Remove" button
+- You can trigger my audio component by adding a recipe, removing a recipe, saving recipes when you have at least one recipe in the system, or loading recipes
+- You can save the state of my application by pressing the "Save recipes" button
+- You can reload the state of my application by pressing the "Load recipes" button